 Verse 3: And there came out of the smoke locusts upon the earth: and unto them was given power, as the scorpions of the earth have power.

-The Commentary likens these “locusts” to “the plague of locusts that infested Egypt” back in the time of Moses, and to “the Moslem Arabs, who” overran “North African, the Near East, and Spain” back in the seventh century A.D.
+The Commentary likens these “locusts” to “the plague of locusts that infested Egypt” back in the time of Moses, and to “the Moslem Arabs, who” overran “North Africa, the Near East, and Spain” back in the 8th century A.D.
 From the historic perspective, such conclusions are probably the most logical.
-But, as we have just learned, these “events” are still “before us” and “are yet to transpire” and represent “scenes of stupendous interest” that “are right upon us.”
+However, as we have just learned, these “events” are still “before us” and “are yet to transpire” and represent “scenes of stupendous interest” that “are right upon us.”
 We should also be able to advance a “definite,” non mystical, and intelligible explanation.

 Verse 4: And it was commanded them that they should not hurt the grass of the earth, neither any green thing, neither any tree; but only those men which have not the seal of God in their foreheads.

 This verse also brings out the fact that at this time there will be “men” who had received “the seal of God in their foreheads.”
-That should remind us of Revelation 7:3 where the other “angel” ascended “from the east” while exhorting the “four angels standing on the four corners of the earth” protecting “the earth . . . sea” and “trees” to continue holding the “four winds” until “the servants of our God” had been sealed “in their foreheads.”
-Consequently, the “four winds,” representing the “terrible power of satan,” will have been released, powerful evidence that these “locusts” are under the full control of Satan.”
+That should remind us of Revelation 7:1-3 where the other “angel” ascended “from the east” while exhorting the “four angels standing on the four corners of the earth” protecting “the earth . . . sea” and “trees” to continue holding the “four winds” until “the servants of our God” had been sealed “in their foreheads.”
+Consequently, the “four winds,” representing the terrible power of Satan, will have been released, powerful evidence that these locusts are under the full control of Satan.

 Verse 5: And to them it was given that they should not kill them, but that they should be tormented five months: and their torment was as the torment of a scorpion, when he striketh a man.